t-shankina/data-engineering-zoomcamp-project-2026/README.md

 ### What is AIS Data?

-AIS transponders on vessels automatically broadcast message at regular intervals via a VHF transmitter built into the transceiver.
+AIS transponders on vessels automatically broadcast messages at regular intervals via a VHF transmitter built into the transceiver.
 These messages are transmitted every 2-10 seconds for ships in motion and every 3 minutes for ships at anchor, creating a continuous stream of high-frequency positional data.

 ### Why Analyze AIS Data?